JAPANESE CHINESE

 Materiality: Action for marine pollution by marine plastics

-Ideal state in 2030 (KGI): We practice zero discharge of plastics into the ocean along our supply chain, including from our own Company
+KGI (the figure which wants to have 2030): We practice zero discharge of plastics into the ocean along our supply chain, including from our own Company

 Employee participation rate in coastal cleanup